U.S. officials still hope for talks after latest North Korean missile tests

 “But you have to ask when the real diplomacy is going to begin, when the working-level discussions on denuclearization will begin,” he said.

-North Korea’s tests of short-range missiles over the past week happened despite a meeting between Kim and Trump on June 30 at the heavily armed demilitarized zone (DMZ) that divides the two Koreas at which they agreed to revive stalled talks.
+North Korea’s tests of short-range missiles over the past week happened despite the meeting between Kim and Trump on June 30 at demilitarized zone (DMZ) between the two Koreas at which they agreed to revive their talks on North Korea’s weapons.

-South Korea’s intelligence agency told lawmakers more North Korean missile tests are possible in August, the Yonhap news agency reported.
+South Korea’s intelligence agency told lawmakers more North Korean missile tests were possible this month, the Yonhap news agency reported.

 However, Bolton said there had been no response.
 “We’re still waiting to hear from North Korea,” he said.

-A summit between Trump and Kim in Vietnam in February collapsed after they failed to reconcile differences between Washington’s demands for Pyongyang’s complete denuclearization and North Korean demands for relief of extensive international sanctions.
+A summit between Trump and Kim in Vietnam in February collapsed after they failed to reconcile differences between U.S. demands for North Korea’s complete denuclearization and North Korean demands for sanctions relief.

 Wednesday’s test verified the combat effectiveness of the overall rocket system and Kim predicted “it would be an inescapable distress to the forces becoming a fat target of the weapon”, KCNA said.